Rick Fox: Professional gaming

 In 2015, Fox and partner Amit Raizada acquired professional League of Legends team Gravity Gaming of the North American League of Legends Championship Series, re-branding it to Echo Fox.

 In April 2019 Echo Fox confirmed to ESPN that Amit Raizada, one of its co-founders, had used racist language multiple times, including in a confrontation with Fox.

 In response, Riot Games, which operates the LCS, launched an investigation.
 It ordered Echo Fox to remove Razaida, or it would have to sell its spot in the LCS within 60 days, saying "hate speech, threats, and bigotry have no place in the LCS."
 Riot Games came up with an agreement to end Echo Fox's participation in the LCS, eventually resulting in Evil Geniuses acquiring the team's spot.
 With Echo Fox unable to remove Razaida, Fox notified Echo Fox shareholders that he would be exiting the organization as soon as he could facilitate a transaction.
 In an email, obtained by Dexerto, Fox said: "the recent outrageous and abhorrent display of pure racism made by a significant Echo Fox shareholder as well as threats to my family have made it impossible for me to continue remain associated with the company."

 In a statement in November 2019, Fox confirmed he had left the organization.
 "On the [basketball] court and in the business world, teammates are everything and there must be unity and a shared sense of purpose in order to succeed.
 In the case of Echo Fox, the significant difference of values, ethics and commitment to integrity was very problematic and damaging", Fox said.

+Business career

+Fox later became involved in business ventures beyond sports and entertainment.
+He is the co-founder and CEO of Partanna, a company developing lower-carbon construction materials, including a cement alternative and concrete products.
+In 2023, Architectural Digest reported on a demonstration home built in the Bahamas using Partanna materials, described by the company as carbon-negative and climate-resilient.